 If you’re using Google Analytics, you’ll need to add the tracking code to all pages of your Shopify store.
 The problem is, if you do it manually, it’s a huge time-suck and a hassle—and if you forget one page, your analytics will be off.

 Instead of doing that yourself and risking missing something, use Google Tag Manager instead.
-It's an easy way to manage all your tracking codes in one place, so they're automatically added whenever you create a new page or edit an old one.
+It’s an easy way to manage all your tracking codes in one place, automatically adding them whenever you create a new page or edit an old one.

 Contact a Professional for Help

-If you're looking to optimize your Shopify store or your eCommerce website, it's worth hiring an expert.
-You can use the tips we've shared in this guide to get started, but it may take you weeks or months to tweak everything.
-And that's not including the time it takes to find out what works and what doesn't!
-If you want to save yourself time and get results faster, reach out to experts today.
+If you’re looking to optimize your Shopify store or your eCommerce website, it’s worth hiring an expert.
+You can use the tips shared in this guide to get started, but it may take weeks or months to tweak everything.
+And that’s not including the time it takes to find out what works and what doesn’t!
+Contact experts today if you want to save time and get results faster.